What is the application deadline?

 Applicants whose native language is not English must take the TOEFL test and score at least 600 on the paper-based TOEFL or score at least 95 on the computer-based TOEFL.
 For students who choose to take the IELTS in lieu of TOEFL, the minimum score is 7.

 May I submit supplemental materials with my application?

 In the application form section titled "Supplemental Data", please be sure to include your motivation for applying to the program, as well as your commitment to your future plans.
 You certainly may augment your application with additional materials, but we ask you to be selective in what you include.
 For instance, if you have been working as a professional, you may include a resume.
 You are also welcome to submit additional class work, lab work, slides, newspaper articles, etc. Please note that supplemental materials are not required and will not be returned.

 Who should prepare the letters of recommendation?

 Recommendations should be prepared by people who can attest to your quantitative abilities, ambition, and/or leadership skills.
-These people may be former professors, academic advisors, employers, etc. Visit the web site of the Office of the Cashier for a list of rates for current academic year.
+These people may be former professors, academic advisors, employers, etc.

 Is financial aid available?